Timeline of first images of Earth from space

-Photography and other imagery of planet Earth from outer space (Note: Within the context of this timeline, outer space is considered as starting at the Kármán line, 100 km above mean sea level (AMSL).) started in the 1940s, first from rockets in suborbital flight, subsequently from satellites around Earth, and then from spacecraft beyond Earth's orbit.
+Photography and other imagery of planet Earth from outer space (Note: Within the context of this timeline, outer space is considered as starting at the Kármán line, 100 km above mean sea level (AMSL).) started in the 1940s.
+Initially the images were taken from rockets in suborbital flight, subsequently from satellites around Earth, and eventually from spacecraft beyond Earth's orbit.
+(Note: The inclusion criterion for this timeline is being a first in terms of the conditions in which the image was taken.)